 A less classic recipe—with even more superfoods.

-There's one superfood that's found its way into every dish (other than cauliflower).
-We're talking about kale, which fits into this guacamole recipe made with a less conventional base of avocados with edamame.
-It also has garlic and pumpkin seeds, for added nutrients, and includes a recipe for perfect pita chips to dip into it.
+Want to really mix things up?
+This guacamole recipe is made with a less conventional base of avocados with edamame.
+It also has garlic, pumpkin seeds, and kale for added nutrients.
+Plus, it includes an accompanying recipe for perfect pita chips to dip into it.

 A guacamole that will support your gut health.